--135- Institutional Policy For The Implementation Of The Family Educational Rights And Privacy Act Of 1974
+-135- Institutional Policy for the Implementation of the Family Educational Rights and Privacy Act of 1974 (FERPA)

-The Family Educational Rights and Privacy Act of 1974, (FERPA) as amended, is a Federal law which states (a) that a written institutional policy must be established and (b) that a statement of adopted procedures covering the privacy rights of students be made available.
+The Family Educational Rights and Privacy Act of 1974, as amended, is a federal law which states (a) that a written institutional policy must be established and (b) that a statement of adopted procedures covering the privacy rights of students be made available.
 The law provides that the institution will maintain the confidentiality of student education records.

-The offices and departments of the College that collects and maintain academic, financial, academic advising, personal counseling, disciplinary, placement and other information about students shall adhere to the following policy regarding the release of such information.
+The offices and departments of the College that collects and maintain academic, financial, academic advising, personal counseling, disciplinary, placement, and other information about students shall adhere to the following policy regarding the release of such information.
 At its discretion, the College may disclose directory information in response to inquiries about individual students.
 Items considered directory information include the following:

-- Name, local address, e-mail address and local phone number - Date and place of birth - Home (permanent) address and phone number and parents' names - Confirmation of current enrollment/admittance - Previous institutions attended - Past and present participation in officially recognized college activities, including athletics - Awards and honors received, degrees conferred and dates - Dates of attendance, including class level and major - Full or part-time status - Physical and performance statistics of members of athletic teams dependent of that parent as documented by IRS forms or has signed a release form for that parent.
-Faculty/staff, please contact the Academic Records Office to determine if information may be released by you.
+- Date and place of birth - Home (permanent) address and phone number and parent's names - Confirmation of current enrollment/admittance - Previous institutions attended - Past and present participation in officially recognized college activities, including athletics - Awards and honors received, degrees conferred and dates - Dates of attendance including class level and major - Full or part-time status - Physical and performance statistics of members of athletic teams

-Students may withhold directory information by filing a request for non-disclosure during the fall or spring registration period (within one week of registration) with the Academic Records Office.
+Students may withhold directory information by filing a request for non-disclosure during the fall or spring registration period (within one week of registration) with the Records Office.
 Requests for non-disclosure will be honored for one academic year.
 Therefore, such requests must be filed annually.

 All other information about students is restricted information.
 The Director of Academic Records, or his/her designee, must obtain written consent of the students before release of this information to any person, office or agency.
 Some exceptions may be possible.
-A request from a parent for information may be honored only if the student qualifies as a
+A request from a parent for information may be honored only if the student qualifies as a dependent of that parent as documented by IRS forms or has signed a release form for that parent.
+Faculty/staff, please contact the Records Office to determine if information may be released by you.